Gargamiel/PokeWorld/README.md

 **Will more Pokémon be added in the future?**: Maybe, if a lot of people request it.
 It wouldn't be very hard, the main difficulty is to handle Pokémon with unique features (Pokémon with forms or those like Nincada / Ditto) to make them feel unique.
 There is no point in having 1000 different Pokémon if they all behave the same.
 I would also need to find sprites for each Pokémon.

 **Can I play with only x Pokémon / x generation?** No. I initially tought of releasing each generation as a separate mod to let players chose which Pokémon they wanted to play with, but this would have been exhausting work considering this is my first mod ever.
-There's also the issue of evolution lines beeing separated over different generation, amongst other things.
+There's also the issue of evolution lines beeing spread over different generation, amongst other things.

 **Did you draw each of the Pokémon textures yourself?**: No, there is more than 3000 sprites in total (493 Pokémon x 3 orientation for regular and shiny variation, not accounting forms or gender differences).
 I used existing ressources (HeartGold & SoulSilver overworld sprites, reason for which there's only the first four generations) and a bit of image manipulation (XBR smooth scaling) to make them more RimWorld friendly.
+Credit to Larryturbo on DevianArt for some missing textures.

 ## Known Issues

-- Missing textures for Sunny/Rainy/Snowy forms of Castform, and Sunshine form of Cherrim.
+- Missing some textures, like Sunshine Cherrim or Fairy Arceus (Regular textures are displayed instead).

 - Some Pokémon do not have any unlockable moves.